HarshithKeshavamurthy17/METCS777-TermProject-Group7/README.md

 **Our Solution:**
 1. For each page, track where visitors come from (Google, other Wikipedia pages, etc.)
 2. Calculate the proportion of traffic from each source
-3. Compare current month to the baseline
+3. Compare current month to the baseline using Jensen-Shannon divergence
-4. If the top referrer changed OR any source shifted by 20%+, flag it
+4. If JS divergence > 0.3 OR top referrer changed by 20%+, flag it

 **Example:**
 ```